A.

 Correct- I should have liked to go there.

-30. Gerund if preceded by a Pr-o-noun, that Pronoun must be in Possessive case.
+30. Gerund if preceded by a Pr-o-noun, that Pronoun must be in Possessive

 Incorrect - He emphasised me going there.